-At St Benedict’s our curriculum is structured in order to inform and support the practice of the Catholic faith through shared Gospel values.
-These values ensure that young people achieve the full potential God has for them, irrespective of ability, background or personal circumstances.
+At St Benedict’s our curriculum is structured in order to inform and support the practise of the Catholic faith through shared Gospel values.
+These ambitious values ensure that young people achieve the full potential God has for them, irrespective of ability, background or personal circumstances.

 "Leaders have created an engaging curriculum that meets the needs of all pupils, especially the most able.
 Pupils are interested in their studies and want to learn."

-"Therefore everyone who hears these words of mine and puts them into practice is like a wise man who built his house on the rock.”
+"Therefore everyone who hears these words of mine and puts them into practise is like a wise man who built his house on the rock.”
 Matthew 7:24

 Through our curriculum we seek to provide young people with the relevant knowledge, understanding and Cultural Capital to inspire their future learning and careers and which enables them to play an active part in society, whatever their background.
 Our curriculum enables young people to seek truth and wisdom in their own lives and look beyond the superficial and misleading.